OsmosysSoftware/osmo-x/apps/api/docs/development-setup.md

 - **MariaDB:** MariaDB v10.x or higher.
 - **Redis:** Redis v6.x or higher

-These prerequisites are essential for deploying and running Osmo-Notify in a environment.
+These prerequisites are essential for deploying and running OsmoX in a environment.

 Please make sure to have these versions installed on your development server before proceeding with the setup.